 1) Navigate to the 'Integrations' tab in your admin dashboard.

-2) Go to 'Cameras' integrations, and click 'Install' under the exacqVision integration.
+2) Go to 'Video Management Systems' integrations, and click 'Install' under the exacqVision integration.

 3) Now is the time to add ExacqVision Servers.
 To do so, click +New.
 Enter your exacqVision host server name, username, and password.
 Click Save.